Dexter Jackson (safety): Arizona Cardinals

 The Super Bowl win came just before Jackson declared for free agency.
 The Pittsburgh Steelers had a verbal agreement to sign Jackson; however, he backed out at the last minute and signed with the Arizona Cardinals instead.
 The Steelers then went to "Plan B" and drafted Troy Polamalu.

-Second stint with Buccaneers
+Tampa Bay Buccaneers (second stint)

 Jackson rejoined the Buccaneers in 2004, and played with them until the end of the 2005 season.

 Cincinnati Bengals

-Before the 2006 season Jackson signed with the Cincinnati Bengals as a free agent.
+Before the 2006 season, Jackson signed with the Cincinnati Bengals as a free agent.
 He played three seasons with the team before being released on March 6, 2009.

 Florida Tuskers

 Jackson finished his professional career with the Florida Tuskers of the United Football League.
 Jackson was among several former Buccaneers on the Tuskers' inaugural roster and played for the team for the 2009 season before retiring.

 Coaching career

 Jackson has coached in the greater Atlanta area with CoachUp, a private coaching service.